Here’s How Every State in America Got Its Name

 outdoorimages/Shutterstock

-North and South Carolina were part of one colony until 1729 when the Province of Carolina was split.
-In 1629, King Charles I granted the territory to Sir Robert Heath; he named it Carolina.
-This word is derived from the name Carolus, translated as “Charles.”
-King Charles II, who granted another charter that expanded the Province, also was honored by the name.
-Here are the geography mistakes we’re all guilty of making.
+In 1629, King Charles I granted the territory to Sir Robert Heath.
+The king named it Carolina, a word derived from the name Carolus, translated as “Charles.”
+So yes, he named it after himself.
+That said, King Charles II, who granted another charter that expanded the province, was also honored by the name.
+North and South Carolina were part of one colony until 1712, when the Province of Carolina was split.

 34 / 50